 I tried out different things along the way.
 But Kindermusik was different- special.
-It integrated all these different aspects of learning and life in one package.
+It made me a better and more zen parent by showing me the path to integrating all different aspects of learning and life in one package.
 In Kindermusik all three of my children were encouraged to think creatively and make music about EvErYtHiNg around them.
 It used music & books & arts to connect and balance the whole child.
 This did so many important things. *it InSpiRed their play making play a more efficient teaching tool;

 *it fine tuned their SenSes;

 *it gave them a way to express Emotional and Socially;

 *it gave them and me a supportive Community;